dkesada/dbnR/README.md

 of the past given the previous time slice.
 If your case doesn’t meet this criteria, the size of the net can be increased, to take into account more past time slices in the inference.
 In our function, Markovian order = size - 1.
-The function returns a list with the learned structure and the folded dataset with the extended rows.
+The function returns a ‘dbn’ object that inherits from the ‘bn’ class in *bnlearn*, so that its auxiliary functions like ‘arcs’ and such also work on DBN structures.

 Once the structure is learnt, it can be plotted and used to learn the parameters